 What can I expect at the consultation?

 Please arrive 15 minutes early so that you have time to complete paperwork for medical record purposes and meet our team.
-We will speak to you about your health, medications, allergies and previous operations as well as the outcome you wish to achieve.
+During your initial consultation with Dr Gary Kode is a personalised and confidential appointment designed to assess your goals and determine your suitability for surgery.
+During this appointment:

 How can I make the most of my consultation?